-Ruchika Tulshyan (Roo-CHEEK-ah Tool-SHE-yan) is an award-winning inclusion strategist and CEO and founder of Candour, which works with organizations to create diverse teams and inclusive cultures.
+Ruchika Tulshyan is an award-winning inclusion strategist and CEO and founder of Candour, a global inclusion strategy firm.

 Tulshyan is a keynote speaker and former business journalist who has addressed audiences at NASA’s Jet Propulsion Laboratory, Pixar, Google, Microsoft, Amazon, Bill & Melinda Gates Foundation, U.S. Congress and more.
-She writes regularly for the New York Times and Harvard Business Review (HBR) on workplace inclusion and equity.
-Her second book “Inclusion on Purpose” (MIT Press) was published in March 2022.
+She writes regularly for The New York Times and Harvard Business Review (HBR) on workplace inclusion and equity.
+Her first book, “The Diversity Advantage: Fixing Gender Inequality In The Workplace” (2016), offers insight and case studies from global leaders on why attracting, retaining and promoting women should be a priority for everyone in an organization.
+Her second book, “Inclusion on Purpose” (MIT Press), was published in 2022.

-Tulshyan co-wrote a paradigm-shifting article, “Stop Telling Women They Have Imposter Syndrome” for HBR, with Jodi-Ann Burey.
-The article has over a million views, has been translated into multiple languages, and is one of HBR.org’s top 100 most read articles in history, as well as the top 3 articles for the publication in 2021.
-Find it in “You, the Leader,” a book published by HBR Press.
-Best of all, people all over the world have said it helped change their relationship with the concept of imposter syndrome!
+Tulshyan co-wrote a paradigm-shifting article, “Stop Telling Women They Have Imposter Syndrome,” for HBR, with Jodi-Ann Burey.
+The article has more than a million views, has been translated into multiple languages, and is one of HBR.org’s top 100 most read articles in history, as well as the top three articles for the publication in 2021.

-Tulshyan holds degrees from the London School of Economics and Columbia University and is an alumnus of the Young American Leaders Program at Harvard Business School.
+Tulshyan has previously been adjunct faculty in Communications at University of Washington and Seattle University.
+She holds degrees from London School of Economics and Columbia University and is an alumnus of the Young American Leaders Program at Harvard Business School.
 She also serves on the Seattle Women’s Commission and on the founding editorial team of women-run-and-funded media website, The Establishment.